 - Review the privacy settings on social networks you frequent: who can see your content, who can comment on it, and who can see your location.

-- Install these protective web browsers add-ons (and make sure they’re on even during private/incognito mode):
+- Install these protective web browsers add-ons on your laptop/desktop computer (and make sure they’re on even during private/incognito mode):

 - If you use smart speakers, turn off its recording function: instructions for Google Home and for Amazon Alexa.

 - Login to the administration and settings dashboard (check your router’s instructions but it’s often at http://192.168.0.1)

 - If the password to login to this dashboard is really simple, then update it.